l4l/rum/README.md

 Hotkeys are currently cannot be configured and are the following:

 - Arrow Up/Down - scroll up/down displayed list;
+- Left/Right - switch to previous/next track;
 - Backspace (at track list view) - display back to album search panel;
+- Ctrl+a (at track list view) - add all tracks to playlist;
+- Ctrl+r - redraw screen (might be helpful after resizing);
-- Ctrl+p - continue/pause player;
+- Ctrl+s - stop playback and clear playlist;
+- Enter - select item at list view (at track list view append to the end of playlist, rather than replacing it);
-- Delete - quits the program.
+- Delete - quit the program.

 # Development